 You will get through this and the pain will ease.

 You will survive.
 You have found help.

-When you lose a loved one in a traumatic manner there is tremendous pain
+When you experience a sudden death of a loved one there is tremendous pain

 Every day is a challenge.
 Some days you are more functional than others.
 You are okay and then you are not.
 It is difficult to connect with others because no one really understands what you are experiencing and the pain on the road ahead seems like a life sentence.